SAP-samples/idm-business-extensions-service/README.md

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

-If you require support from SAP Consulting please open an incident on support component XX-PROJ-CON-SEC.
+If you require support from SAP Consulting please send an email to <securityconsulting@global.corp.sap>.

 ## Contributing

-[Create an issue](https://github.com/SAP-samples/idm-business-extensions-service/issues) in this repository or create an incident on support component XX-PROJ-CON-SEC if you want to contribute content.
+[Create an issue](https://github.com/SAP-samples/idm-business-extensions-service/issues) in this repository or send an email to <securityconsulting@global.corp.sap> if you want to contribute content.

 ## License